HenzaT/gimme-a-song/README.md

 ## Future Additions
 I'd like to add the ability to have multiple suggested instruments, as well as use the OpenAI api to suggest songs for inspiration.
+I attempted to incorporate the OpenAI API (as seen in my source code), however the songs it would suggest for inspiration were incorrect.
+For example, when prompting it to suggest songs in 9/8 time signature, it was adamant that 'Solsbury Hill' by Peter Gabriel was in 9/8, despite it being one of the most famous examples of a song in 7/8.
+Because of this, I decided to not deploy with this error intact, and to dedicate more time to work out why this is happening.